Interactive Brokers Trading Service

 Interactive Brokers Market Data Problems

-There are a wide array of issues you can potentially have with Interactive Brokers market data.
+There are a wide array of issues you will and can potentially have with Interactive Brokers market data.
 They are as follows:

 - Missing historical data (moderately common)